 - A non-refundable, non-transferable $50 application fee will be posted on the current application upon enrollment (waived for qualifying service members, veterans, and military spouses – documentation verifying military status is required).

 - Fax/scan unofficial college transcripts.
 Please Note – Unofficial transcripts can be used for acceptance purposes with the submission of a transcript request form.

-- Mail official college transcripts (sealed, unopened copy).
+- Mail official college transcripts (sealed, unopened copy or via a direct electronic transcript system).
 Admission requires regionally or nationally accredited bachelor’s degree with at least a 2.0 GPA* for admission in good standing.
 Applicants who have earned a master’s degree or at least 12 graduate credits from an accredited institution will be assessed on the basis of the master’s-level degree work. *Please note: the M.A. in Christian Apologetics requires a 2.5 GPA for admission in good standing.

 - Admission to this program also requires:

 - The School of Divinity Questionnaire (login required).

 - Submission of contact information (login required) for 1 pastoral recommender.

 Applicants whose native language is other than English must submit official scores for the Test of English as a Foreign Language (TOEFL) or an approved alternative assessment.
 For information on alternative assessments or TOEFL waivers, please call Admissions or view the official International Admissions policy.

 If you are sending in a preliminary transcript for acceptance, you must:

 - Be in your final term and planning to start your master’s degree after the last day of class for your bachelor’s degree.